 Cons: Takes up a lot of space if you already have multiple appliances

-Yes, we've got quite a few of the Ninja blenders on this list — and no, it's not sponsored by them!
+Yes, we have quite a few of the Ninja blenders on this list — and no, it's not sponsored by them!
 The brand just makes really great blenders at extremely reasonable price points, and we don't shy away from acknowledging it.

 Best for Colorful Personalities